The Secret of How One Man Has Planted

-These ladies never knew how the Lord would eventually multiply their investment by the hundreds of thousands of save souls that would be to their account.
+These ladies never knew how the Lord would eventually multiply their investment by the hundreds of thousands of saved souls that would be to their account.

 Like the scripture says, “Cast thy bread upon the waters: for thou shalt find it after many days.”
 Ecclesiastes 11:1.

-On the Day of Judgment there will be several widow ladies who will receive great rewards credited to their account because it was their sacrificial giving that helped one medical missionary reach one man through whom the Lord has already reached over 250,000 souls.
+On the Day of Judgment, there will be several widow ladies who will receive great rewards credited to their account because it was their sacrificial giving that helped one medical missionary reach one man through whom the Lord has already reached over 400,000 souls.

 How’s that for more than a hundredfold return on investment?

 They gave because there was a cause—the souls of men and women for whom the Lord Jesus Christ died.
 Dr. Nair works because of this cause.

 Those ladies sacrificially gave to a work that they prayed would win some people to the Lord Jesus Christ.

 But they had no idea how their prayers would be answered.
 They could never have anticipated the return on their investment.
 What they didn’t know was that one of the folks who would be won to the Lord would be a high-caste Hindu Indian Army officer named G.S.
 Nair, who like the apostle Paul would be